rackerlabs/support-how-to/content/configure-and-troubleshoot-ntfs-permissions.md

 5. Click **Advanced**.
 6. Click the **Effective Access** tab.
 7. Click the link labeled **Select a user**.
-8. Type in the username in the box marked **Enter the object names to select** and click **Check Names**.
+8. Type the username in the box marked **Enter the object names to select** and click **Check Names**.
 9. If you don't see the user, ensure that you listed the correct location in **From this location**.
    If necessary, click **Advanced** to search for the user manually.
-10. When you find the user, it shows as underlined.
+10. When you find the user, it is underlined.
 Click **Ok** to see the user listed next to **User/Group**.
 11. Click **View effective access** to see the list of the user's permissions.
 The final column indicates the policy or group that limits the permission type.
-This shows you where to make changes to solve the problem.
+This information shows you where to make changes to solve the problem.